 This song is what gets the girl into the bedroom…

-Lloyd is whispering sweet nothings to this girls ear in a smooth/suave way on this song.
+Lloyd is whispering sweet nothings in this girls ear in a smooth/suave way on this song.
 It is not your typical slow song, because it does have a different type of energy to it; it’s more exuberant than what you would hear from other R&B superstars of yesteryear.

 I would think by the second verse of this song your girl would be unintentionally unbuttoning her shirt.